• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 This tip is specifically for this recipe and that is chilling the dough.
 Sounds super simple!
 However, for this recipe it is the key.
 I will be honest, I skip over this step on pretty much all cookie recipes I find online.
 You can with this one but I have found that the best results happen with adding this very inconvenient and somewhat annoying step.

-So to get the best cookie using this recipe I highly recommend chilling the dough overnight in the refrigerator.
+So the key to getting the best cranberry chocolate chip cookies is chilling the dough overnight in the refrigerator.
 If you are short on time you can chill the dough in the freezer for about an hour instead.
 The reason for this step and its necessity is that it helps all the butter to incorporate with the other ingredients.
 If you choose not to chill the dough you will have a GREAT tasting cookie but it will be a bit less fluffy and very flat.
 This is great if you prefer a crunchier taste.

 earthly wellness ad